HUTFormer: Hierarchical U-Net Transformer for Long-Term Traffic Forecasting: Preliminaries

-In this section, we define the notions of traffic data and traffic forecasting task.
-Frequently used notations are summarized in Table \ref{tab:notations}. \begin{definition} \textbf{Traffic Data} $\mathcal{X}\in\mathbb{R}^{T\times N\times C}$ denotes the observation from all sensors on the traffic network, where $T$ is the number of time steps, $N$ is the number of traffic sensors, and $C$ is the number of features collected by sensors.
+In this section, we define the notions of traffic data and traffic forecasting task. \begin{definition} Traffic data $\mathcal{X}\in\mathbb{R}^{T\times N\times C}$ denotes the observation from all sensors on the traffic network, where $T$ is the number of time steps, $N$ is the number of traffic sensors, and $C$ is the number of features collected by sensors.
 We additionally denote the data from the sensor $i$ as $\mathbf{X}^{i}\in\mathbb{R}^{T\times C}$. \end{definition}